uwriegel/commander-angular/README.md

 * Adapt zoom level in menue
 * Map items to display array only for displayed view: No! instead use pipe items => string[]
 * Sanitize clip (itemheight): set Columns in testview
-* always use d.ts info when requireing node modules